JWST ETC Aperture Spectral Extraction Strategy

 - Specify offsets in scene: The aperture can be chosen to be at any desired location within the slit along the cross-dispersion direction (for slit spectroscopy and X-dispersed slitless spectroscopy) by specifying the Y-offset in arcsec from the slit center.

 There is currently no option to provide an X-offset when the Specify offsets in scene option is selected.
 This prevents proper manual placement of the extraction aperture for slitless spectroscopy when the source is offset within the scene.
 For this reason, it is highly recommended that you select the Centered on source option, otherwise the wavelength grid may be shifted with respect to the spectrum.
-The Centered on source option is currently the default option for NIRISS WFSS, but Specify offsets in scene is the default for MIRI Low Resolution Spectroscopy (LRS) Slitless, NIRCam LW Grism Time Series, and NIRCam Wide Field Slitless Spectroscopy.
+The Centered on source option is currently the default option for NIRISS WFSS, but Specify offsets in scene is the default for MIRI low resolution spectroscopy (LRS) slit, MIRI low resolution spectroscopy (LRS) slitless, NIRCam LW grism time series, NIRCam wide field slitless spectroscopy, NIRSpec multi-object spectroscopy, NIRSpec fixed slits, and NIRSpec bright object time series.

-- Aperture Half-Height: This corresponds to the half-height of the extraction aperture in the cross-dispersion direction.
+- Aperture Full-Height: This corresponds to the full-height of the extraction aperture in the cross-dispersion direction.
 The spectral extraction is performed over the full extent of the specified extraction aperture.

 - Perform Background Subtraction Using: As in the case of imaging, there is an option to perform background subtraction using the background estimated from a background region specified by the user, or using a noiseless sky background.
 The latter may be preferred when the scene has other sources that may contribute a non-uniform background to the aperture.
 The effect of non-uniform backgrounds may be estimated by performing two calculations; with and without the background contamination from within the other sources in the scene.

-The Sky sample region is specified by using the Start region and End region parameters.
-These parameters correspond to the inner and outer bounds of the sky region in cross-dispersion direction.
+The Sky background sample region is specified by the Inner edge and Outer edge parameters.
+These parameters correspond to the inner and outer bounds of the sky region in the cross-dispersion direction, as measured from the center-line of the aperture in both the positive and negative directions.
 If the option to use the noiseless sky background is selected, the count rate corresponding to the sky background chosen under the Backgrounds tab is used for background subtraction.
 Note that when a background region is specified, it also includes contamination from other overlapping regions when multiple sources are present, extended emission is present, or extended profiles that contribute to the background extraction aperture.
 When the background subtraction is performed, the contamination and sky contribution are subtracted.
 When the noiseless sky background is opted for background subtraction, the contamination is not subtracted from the extracted source flux.

 - Wavelength of Interest: This specifies the wavelength at which the scalar quantities are reported in the Reports pane.